stephenrkell/liballocs/README.md

     ./configure && \
     make -j4

 ... where you should tune "-j4" according to your needs.
 After building, you will also want to set up space to hold metadata files, and build the metadata for your C library binary.
+(This is slow because libdwarf calls `malloc()` far, far too often.)

     $ cd ..
     $ export LIBALLOCS=`pwd`/liballocs